an unforgettable debut, Lisa Berne introduces you to the

 Before we know it, there is an incident and things change for both our parties.
 Reluctant and unsure they move forward and let providence take over!I loved this story!
 A poor girl from nowhere and with no one can make good and a rich snob can be brought down out of the clouds and see the “real” things in life!
 The author brings emotion and intrigue and I enjoyed every minute of it.
 I look forward to the next book in the series and hope for many more to come.
 There are so many interesting secondary characters as to keep me seeking the stories to come.

-Congratulations to the author on her debut novel, one for the “re-read”self for certain!
+Congratulations to the author on her debut novel, one for the “re-read” shelf for certain!

 Quietly she stood and went to them.
 They looked at her without moving, their eyes dark, soft, pitifully dull.
 Livia inched the drapes apart and a welcome beam of sunlight illuminated the cage.